 "Many important biochemical processes rely on methylation, including the metabolism of lipids and DNA.
-Scientists suspect that adequate methylation of DNA can prevent the expression of harmful genes, such as cancer genes.
+Scientists suspect that adequate methylation of DNA can prevent the expression of harmful genes, such as the big "C" genes.
 It’s quite likely that our body’s ability to methylate declines with age, contributing to the aging process, and therefore supplementation could well be beneficial."
 Ray Sahelian, M.D

-According to the National Cancer Institute, methyl donors have been linked to decreased risk of breast, colon and pancreatic cancer.
-Studies published by the American Journal of Epidemiology and the American Journal of Nutrition suggest a diet rich in these micronutrients may help you avoid cancer plus many other health problems.
+According to the National Cancer Institute, methyl donors have been linked to decreased risk of breast, colon and pancreatic health issues.
+Studies published by the American Journal of Epidemiology and the American Journal of Nutrition suggest a diet rich in these micronutrients may help to prevent disease many other health problems.

 The pigment betacyanin, a type of betalain, is one of the well-known benefits of beet juice and is what helps give beets their deep red color.
-It is actually this antioxidant that acts as a primary cancer fighting agent shown to be particularly successful at preventing colon cancers.
+It is actually this antioxidant that acts as a primary pathogen-fighting agent shown to be particularly successful at preventing colon issues.

 Likewise, beetroot juice naturally increases the quantity of CD8 cells present in the colon.
-These cells are known to protect against and destroy cancerous growths.
+These cells are known to protect against and destroy harmful growths.

 Dr. Mikhail Tomback, a Russian longevity scholar, concluded that the benefits of beet juice do indeed seem to prevent diseases of the digestive system and large intestine specifically.
 He also found in his studies that beets helped to break up calcified stones in the bladder and kidneys.

-It was discovered in the 1950's, by a Hungarian doctor named Dr. Ferenczi, that a quart of juice a day as therapy for his cancer patients, efficiently eradicated cancerous tumors much the same way they dissolved kidney stones.
+It was discovered in the 1950's, by a Hungarian doctor named Dr. Ferenczi, that a quart of juice a day as therapy for his patients, efficiently eradicated certain growths much the same way it dissolved kidney stones.